boschresearch/ad_cskg/README.md

-This repository will soon provide the accompanying material for our paper
+This repository will soon provide the accompanying material for our paper:

 [Towards Leveraging Commonsense Knowledge for Autonomous Driving.](http://ceur-ws.org/Vol-2980/paper396.pdf)